sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 </div>

 The `limits` field describes the limit of certain types of resources that we can create.
 We'll use the defaults for this tutorial so we can support most devices.
-You can view a list of limits [here](https://docs.rs/wgpu/latest/wgpu/struct.Limits.html).
+You can view a list ofrequired_limits [here](https://docs.rs/wgpu/latest/wgpu/struct.Limits.html).

 ```rust
         let surface_caps = surface.get_capabilities(&adapter);